Ease Dental Anxiety With Kids

+- Lead by example.
 If you’re nervous about the dentist, your kids might pick up on it and adopt the same attitude.
-According to a study in the International Journal of Pediatric Dentistry, adults can transfer their dental anxiety or fears to family members.
-Make a conscientious effort to demonstrate a positive attitude toward the dentist while showing the value of regular visits.
-By modeling relaxed behavior, you can let your kids know there’s nothing to be afraid of.
+According to a study in the International Journal of Pediatric Dentistry, adults can unintentionally transfer their dental anxiety or fears to family members.
+Make a conscious effort to show a positive attitude toward the dentist while articulating the value of regular visits.
+By modeling relaxed behavior, you can show your kids there’s nothing to be afraid of.

+- Make your child comfortable with their dentist and staff.
 Stop by the dental office beforehand so your kids learn what to expect in a lower-pressure situation.
-Introducing them to the dentist and staff without the stakes of an actual appointment can help them feel more comfortable in the environment.
+Introducing them to the team without the stakes of an actual appointment can help them feel more comfortable in the environment and alleviate dental anxiety.

-Create a mock dental visit in your own home to remove any confusion they have about what happens in the dental chair.
-Pretend to clean your child’s teeth while explaining how visiting the dentist helps keep their smiles in tip-top shape.
+- Practice beforehand.
+Try running through a pretend dental visit in your own home to remove any confusion they might have about what happens in the dentist’s chair.
+Pretend to clean your child’s teeth while explaining how visiting the dentist helps keep their smiles healthy.

+- Use relaxation techniques.
 If you’ve tried everything and your kids still get the heebie-jeebies in the dental chair, don’t fear!
-Try calming them down with some simple relaxation exercises.
-Instruct your child to inhale and exhale slowly and steadily.
+Try calming them down with some simple relaxation exercises, including instructing your child to inhale and exhale slowly and steadily.
 You can also try a technique where they tense different muscle groups as tight as can be, then release.

-A positive, comfortable relationship with your dentist or your child’s dentist is extremely important to easing dental anxiety.
+A positive, comfortable relationship with your dentist or your child’s dentist is important in easing dental anxiety.
 Anxiety at any age can be reduced when you’re comfortable with those who are taking care of your teeth.

 For more tips on beating dental anxiety, check out “Tips for Dentists to Help Patients with Dental Anxiety”.